Agen

+History

+Agen (Latin Aginnum) was the capital of the Celtic tribe of the Nitiobroges, and the discovery of extensive ruins attests its importance under the Roman Empire.
+In later times it was the capital of the Agenais region.
+Its bishopric was founded in the 4th century.
+Agen changed hands more than once in the course of the Albigensian wars, and at their close a tribunal of inquisition was established in the town and inflicted cruel persecution on the heretics.
+During the religious wars of the 16th century, Agen took the part of the Catholics and openly joined the League in 1589.

+The Hôtel de Ville was completed in around 1666.

 Geography

-The city of Agen lies in the southwestern department of Lot-et-Garonne in the Aquitaine region.
+The city of Agen lies in the southwestern department of Lot-et-Garonne in the Nouvelle-Aquitaine region.
 The city centre lies on the east bank of the river Garonne, the Canal de Garonne flows through the city, approximately halfway between Bordeaux 132 km and Toulouse 107 km.

 Climate

-Agen features an oceanic climate (Cfb), in the Köppen climate classification.
+Agen features an oceanic climate (Cfb) in the Köppen climate classification and according to the latest temperature numbers borders a humid subtropical climate (Cfa).
+According to the Trewartha climate classification the climate is now humid subtropical (Cf).
 Winters are mild and feature cool to cold temperatures while summers are mild and warm.
 Rainfall is spread equally throughout the year; however, most sunshine hours are from March–September.

 Toponymy

 From Occitan Agen (1197), itself from Latin Aginnum (3rd century Itinéraire d'Antonin), from a Celtic root agin- meaning "rock or height".

 Population

 Economy

 The town has a higher level of unemployment than the national average.
 Major employers include the pharmaceutical factory UPSA.

 Sights

 The old centre of town contains a number of medieval buildings.

 The twelfth century Agen Cathedral, dedicated to Saint Caprasius, is one of the few large churches in France with a double nave, a regional trait also found in the Church of the Jacobins in nearby Toulouse.

 The Saint Hilaire church, dedicated to the theme of the Holy Trinity which the Saint in question did a lot to defend, is notable for its unusual statues in front of the Church – Moses on the right, and St Peter on the left.

 The art museum, the Musée des Beaux Arts, contains artefacts, furniture and sculptures from prehistoric times onwards.
 The art gallery contains several hundred works, including several by Goya, and others by Bonnard and Seurat.
 The collection also contains a large number of works by artists who lived locally.
 The museum is made up of twenty or so rooms.

 The Canal des Deux Mers, which joins the Mediterranean with the Atlantic, crosses the river Garonne at Agen via the town's famous canal bridge.